 The specific divisions of the colors in this execution are also purposeful: they are based on measurements of the golden section.

 The logo as a whole honors the heritage of our previous logos while becoming more simple, modern and optimized for the digital world we’re helping build.
 It brings us full circle to the very thing that attracted us to the Rubik’s cube, in the first place: all of the squares (entries in the chain) read together as a single unit (the ecosystem); the logo is a gestalt of its pieces.
-And the colors are build on our most recent logo.
+And the colors are built on our most recent logo.

 Over the course of the coming weeks, you’ll see the new logo anywhere we’re out in public, like our web and social media sites; very soon you’ll see it in all of our products, as well.